MicrosoftDocs/Viva/Viva/insights/Use/explore-metrics-week-life.md

 ## All collaboration hours

-All collaboration hours shows the total number of hours that a person spent in meetings or doing email both inside and outside the organization’s set business hours.

-**Meeting hours** shows the number of hours the person spent in meetings with at least one other person. **Email hours** shows the number of hours the person spent sending and reading email.
+All collaboration hours shows the number of hours a person spent in meetings, emails, IMs, and calls with at least one other person, either internal or external, after deduplication of time due to overlapping activities (for example, calls during a meeting)

 ![Week in the life collaboration hours.](../images/wpa/use/wl-all-collab-hours.png)

 ### Why it's important

-Meeting and email hours are the most basic components of collaboration.
+Meeting, email, call, and IM hours are the most basic components of collaboration.
 They help quantify the collaboration volume and patterns within a company, potentially highlighting an under or overly collaborative culture.

 Excess incoming email becomes a distraction from work focus and a source of employee stress, particularly if combined with many meetings.
 Too many hours in meetings reduces the time available to complete individual work tasks, which can lead to longer working hours and employee stress.
+Similarly, too many IMs and phone calls can distract from the flow of work.

 Viva Insights helps analysts identify high and low collaboration and its causes.